roitberg-group/lammps-ani/README.md

 # LAMMPS-ANI
 A plugin to run torchani on LAMMPS.
+On hipergator, the compiled program and a working example script could be found at `/blue/roitberg/apps/lammps-ani/examples/water/submit.sh`

 ## Requirement
 Run an interactive session